Using the H5P Interactive Video Tool

 After all of this information has been added, you are ready to move on to adding interactions and making the video come to life.

 Interactive videos in H5P can contain text, images, navigation buttons, questions, and much more.
 You can choose to pause the video when an interaction appears, skip to another point (timecode) in the video depending on a question's answer, or have buttons that are optional and pop up with extra information while the video is playing, with no interruption to the video.

 1. In the Interactive Video Editor, click the Add interactions tab at the top.
 This will take you to a screen that previews the video that you have either uploaded or embedded in Step Two.

-3. Set a Display time that determines when, and how long, the interaction will appear.
+3. Set a Display time that determines when, and how long the interaction will appear.
 This will automatically show the timecode of where you have navigated to within the video, and last for ten seconds.
 Click in the box to edit the time.